HackYourFuture/generala2/README.md

 ## Prerequisites

 You need git to clone the `Generala2` repository.
 You can get git from [here](https://git-scm.com/).

+You’ll need MongoDB installed to use as our database.
+You can get mongDB from [here](https://docs.mongodb.com/manual/installation/)

 We also use a number of Node.js tools to initialize and test `Generala2`.
 You must have Node.js and its package manager (npm) installed.
 You can get them from [here](https://nodejs.org/).